- Electro-Voice RE20 Dynamic Broadcast Microphone

 - Though the RE20 is described and known as a “broadcast announcer” microphone, it can sound great in other situations as well.
 The Features sheet mentions that it shines on instruments, specifically acoustic guitar, and as a kick drum mic.

 I want one.
 Okay, that’s tree words.
 Whatever:).
 In fact I am going to buy one for a Spring present.
 That’s a thing, right?:-P. Seriously, as much voice-over and singing recording as I do, the superior sound combined with the rejection of ambient noise and p-pops make this mic almost a necessity!
-At least that’s what I’m telling the lovely and talented Lisa Theriot:).
+At least that’s what I’m telling the lovely and talented Lisa Theriot:-).
+UPDATE: I did that.
+The RE20 is my daily mic now.

 To get your very own Electro-Voice RE20, CLICK HERE.